nuxeo-sandbox/nuxeo-nifi-processors/README.md

 ## Install

-Copy the generated NARs from `nuxeo-nifi-api-nar/target` and `nuxeo-nifi-services-nar` to the Apache NiFi installation `lib` directory.
+Copy the generated NARs from `nuxeo-nifi-api-nar/target` and `nuxeo-nifi-services-nar/target` to the Apache NiFi installation `lib` directory.

 ## Support